Start of main content

 08:55 Teams open

-09:00 Session 1: Chairman’s welcome
+09:00 Session 1: Chairman’s welcome / Principles and background of satellite communications

 • Achieve a clear understanding of key terms and architectures relating to Satcom.